Car Accident Insurance / Motor Insurers Bureau: Compensation For Insured, Uninsured, Untraced Driver Error

-Find out why drivers must have in place a valid policy of motor vehicle insurance, the different types of auto insurance available, how you claim compensation from a driver at fault via car motor insurance, what a driver at fault can claim from his own insurer and how to claim from the Motor Insurers Bureau when the driver responsible for your RTA is not known or has no valid insurance in place.
+Find out why drivers must have in place a valid policy of motor vehicle insurance; the different types of road accident car insurance available; how you claim compensation from a driver at fault via car motor insurance; what a driver at fault can claim from his own insurer and how to claim from the Motor Insurers Bureau when the driver responsible for your RTA is not known or has no valid insurance in place.

 Road traffic accidents are not only common, but can cause serious injuries and large expenses to accident victims.

 Law requires valid policy of motor insurance

 The law requires everyone in control of a motor vehicle on a public road or highway to have in place a valid policy of motor insurance.